syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/CI-license-validation.md

 # Syncfusion<sup>&reg;</sup> license key validation in CI services

-Syncfusion<sup style="font-size:70%">&reg;</sup> license key validation in CI services ensures that Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> components are properly licensed during CI processes.
-Validating the license key at the CI level can prevent licensing errors during deployment.
-Set up the continuous integration process to fail in case the license key validation fails.
-Validate the passed parameters and the registered license key again to resolve the issue.
+Syncfusion<sup style="font-size:70%">&reg;</sup> license key validation in CI services ensures that Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> components are properly licensed during continuous integration processes.
+Validating the license key at the CI level prevents licensing errors during deployment by failing the build when the license key is invalid or the referenced assembly versions do not match the license key version.

 The following section shows how to validate the Syncfusion<sup style="font-size:70%">&reg;</sup> license key in CI services.

-* Download and extract the LicenseKeyValidator.zip utility from the following link: [LicenseKeyValidator](https://s3.amazonaws.com/files2.syncfusion.com/Installs/LicenseKeyValidation/LicenseKeyValidator.zip).
+* Download and extract the [LicenseKeyValidator.zip](https://s3.amazonaws.com/files2.syncfusion.com/Installs/LicenseKeyValidation/LicenseKeyValidator.zip) utility to a known location on the build agent (for example, `D:\LicenseKeyValidator`).

+N> To generate a license key, refer to the [license key generation](https://help.syncfusion.com/common/essential-studio/licensing/how-to-generate) documentation.

-* Open the LicenseKeyValidation.ps1 PowerShell script in a text\code editor as shown in the below example.
+* Open the LicenseKeyValidation.ps1 PowerShell script in a text or code editor, as shown in the example below.

 {% tabs %}
 {% highlight c# tabtitle="PowerShell" %}
 # Replace the parameters with the desired platform, version, and actual license key.

-$result = & $PSScriptRoot"\LicenseKeyValidatorConsole.exe" /platform:"WPF" /version:"26.2.4" /licensekey:"Your License Key"
+$result = & "$PSScriptRoot\LicenseKeyValidatorConsole.exe" /platform:"WPF" /version:"26.2.4" /licensekey:"Your License Key"

 Write-Host $result

 {% endhighlight %}
 {% endtabs %}

 ![LicenseKeyValidation script](licensing-images/license-validation.png)

 * Update the parameters in the LicenseKeyValidation.ps1 script file as described below.

-  **Platform:** Modify the value for /platform: to the desired platform.
-For reference, please check the applicable example platforms below.
+  **Platform:** Modify the value for `/platform:` to the desired platform.
+For reference, see the applicable example platforms below.

-  **Before 31.x.x (30.x and lower):** Installers were organized by platforms and file formats.
+  **For versions 30.x and below:** Installers are organized by platforms and file formats.

      (e.g., "WindowsForms", "WPF", "WinUI", "UWP", "MAUI", "Xamarin", "Blazor", "FileFormats")

-  **31.1.17 or later:** Installers were organized by platforms, and the **'File Formats'** platform has been divided into multiple platforms to improve installer experience.
+  **For version 31.1.17 or later:** Installers are organized by platforms, and the **'File Formats'** platform has been divided into multiple platforms to improve the installer experience.

      (e.g., "WindowsForms", "WPF", "WinUI", "UWP", "MAUI", "Blazor", "PDF", "Word", "Excel", "PowerPoint", "PDFViewer", "WordEditor", "SpreadsheetEditor")

      For more details on the platform breakdown, refer to this [KB](https://support.syncfusion.com/kb/article/21200/how-to-know-installer-changes--essential-studio-v31117).

-  **Version:**  Change the value for /version: to the required version (e.g., "26.2.4").
+  **Version:** Change the value for `/version:` to the required version (e.g., "26.2.4").
+This must match the version of the Syncfusion<sup style="font-size:70%">&reg;</sup> assemblies referenced in the project.

-  **License Key:** Replace the value for /licensekey: with your actual license key (e.g., "Your License Key").
+  **License key:** Replace the value for `/licensekey:` with your actual license key (e.g., "Your License Key").
+Wrap the key in double quotes.

 N> * This feature is available only for the following Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> platforms starting from version 16.2.0.41: WPF, Windows Forms, WinUI, UWP, MAUI, Xamarin, Blazor, FileFormats.
 * When using specific converter controls (31.1.17 or later), set platform to one of the following: WordToPDF, ExcelToPDF, PowerPointToPDF.
 For more details, refer to this [KB](https://support.syncfusion.com/kb/article/21200/how-to-know-installer-changes--essential-studio-v31117).
+* The build agent must have PowerShell 5.1 or later installed, and PowerShell script execution must be permitted (or the script must be invoked with `-ExecutionPolicy Bypass` when required).

 ## Azure Pipelines (YAML)

 * Create a new [User-defined Variable](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#user-defined-variables) named `LICENSE_VALIDATION` in the Azure Pipeline.
-Use the path of the LicenseKeyValidation.ps1 script file as a value (e.g., D:\LicenseKeyValidator\LicenseKeyValidation.ps1).
+Use the path of the LicenseKeyValidation.ps1 script file as a value (e.g., `D:\LicenseKeyValidator\LicenseKeyValidation.ps1`).

 * Integrate the PowerShell task in the pipeline and execute the script to validate the license key.

 The following example shows the syntax for Windows build agents.